 - If the Access Coordinator accepts a licensed medical professional’s diagnosis, it is not to be challenged in the adversarial environment unless the adversary has been accused of causing the disability.

 Purpose: Ethics directly relate to quality of life.
 That means reducing discrimination and the stigma attached to disabilities.
 While licensed professionals are compelled to study ethics on a regular basis and there are ethical expectations, it is time to pause and revisit the reason for ethical requirements to be embedded in our culture.

 Why it matters to the United States of America:

 42 USC §12102 – Definition of disability: A physical or mental impairment that substantially limits one or more major life activities of such individual.
 Sec.
 504 of the Rehabilitation Act of 1973 and the list provided by Congress lists many of the major life activities.
 The Code of Conduct guides courts and the court sets the proceedings.

-The ADA advocate serves in a role that reminds court personnel the adversarial system too often challenges ethics for a win.
+Ethical compliance: The ADA advocate serves in a role to remind court personnel that adversarial system too often challenges ethics for a win.
 How the most vulnerable are treated in that courtroom reflects the values of the nation.
 Ethics are a choice.
 It is often made in private and those decisions may be made under great pressure to bend and join the trend toward ethical relativism.

 - Become an ADA Advocate

 Purpose: ADA advocates have immeasurable value to the economy of the court, and are critical to justice in America.
 They bring concepts of equal access and fairness backed by federal mandate into the fray of the adversarial system.
 Once the courts experience the ADA advocate in action with a litigant that is symptomatic, and the symptoms subside allowing the momentum of the court to resume, the courts will welcome and find the ADA advocate as essential to protecting civil rights.